AzariahLaulusa7/SCCapstoneProject/README.md

    * Test: "All in Module"
 7. Next, add another new configuration.
 This time press Gradle.
    * Name: "All Unit Tests"
-   * Run: "testDebugUnitTest"
+   * Run: Select all Unit tests
    * Gradle Project: "Garp"
 8. Press ok.
 Now, you can select "All Unit Tests" or "All Instrumented Tests" in the configuration options.
+If you select the "All Instrumented Tests", you must also select a device to run the program on.
 9. Press the green play button to build and run the tests.

 ### Testing Using Command line